Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

 ---
-title:    Adding analytics, ads, and a Paypal donate button to a site created using Github pages
+title:    Setting up a fully featured Github Pages site
 modified: 2021-01-12T21-46-00+00.00
 ---
 # Adding analytics, ads, and a Paypal donate button to a site created using Github pages